VMware Site Recovery for VMware Cloud FAQ

 - Can Site Recovery Manager automatically initiate failover?

 Site Recovery Manager does not automatically initiate failover.
 Failover initiation must be done manually.
-A best practice is to strictly limit which users have permission to initiate failover.
-Site Recovery Manager does include an SDK that can be used to externally initiate failover if required.
+A best practice is to limit which users have permission to initiate failover strictly.

-- If we have two sites with enough bandwidth between them, why do we need Site Recovery Manager rather than just using vSphere vMotion® between the sites?
+- If we have two sites with enough bandwidth, why do we need Site Recovery Manager rather than just using vSphere vMotion® between the sites?

-vSphere vMotion® is useful only when the virtual machine is still running.
+vSphere vMotion® is applicable only when the virtual machine is still running.
 If an outage occurs, vSphere vMotion has no running virtual machine to operate on.
-Site Recovery Manager is designed to handle cases in which virtual machines are no longer running at the production site because of an outage and must be recovered at a recovery site.
+Site Recovery Manager is designed to handle cases where virtual machines are no longer running at the production site because of an outage and must be recovered at a recovery site.

 - Can Site Recovery Manager be integrated with other disaster recovery management software?

-VMware provides an SDK for Site Recovery Manager that enables some degree of custom integration with other disaster recovery software.
-Site Recovery Manager does not provide built-in integration with third-party software products other than array-based replication software.
+VMware provides a REST API for Site Recovery Manager and vSphere Replication that enables custom integration with other disaster recovery software.
+Site Recovery Manager does not provide built-in integration with third-party software products.

 - What happens if I run a DR workflow with the sites disconnected and then want to use my recovery plan again?